balvig/.dotfiles/notes.md

 ## Up next

+- Add option in pt-flow to auto-merge PR
 - Ugh, don't like expect syntax at all, check out minitest
 - Find a way to diff and jump back to :Gcommit window
 - Any way to auto enable/disable "set paste" when pasting?